-We have protocols to help maintain social distance of six feet at arrival, during the day, and at dismissal.
+We have protocols to help maintain social distance of three feet apart at arrival, during the day, and at dismissal.

 During the day: Signage on the walls and floor markings will help students distance from one another during hallway transitions, in classrooms, at recess, and on the Green.